Andra1609/Magic8Ball/README.md

 The objective of this project is to create an application that generates “Objects” upon a set of predefined rules.

 ### Additional Requirements
-In addition to what has been set out in the brief, I am also required to use the following techologies:
+In addition to what has been set out in the brief, I am also required to use the following techologies for solving the problem:
 * Kanban Board: Asana or an equivalent Kanban Board
 * Version Control: Git
 * CI Server: Azure Pipelines